neorusse/Payment-API-Integration/README.md

 ## Acknowledgemant

-I gratefull to [Google](https://www.google.com/) for providing me a scholarship on Web Development.
-[Traversymedia](https://www.traversymedia.com/), you are equally appreciated.
+I am gratefull to [Google](https://www.google.com/) for providing me a scholarship to study Web Development.